 Peter Harris, U.K. - Guild of Shooting Instructors, BASC Staff Tutor, Senior Coach & Assessor, CPSA Instructor

 "A very relevant accomplishment in the shooting chronological record of significant events (in April, 2003), was awarded by Mr. Daniel L. Schindler - a renowned and one of the best Shooting Instructor in the industry.
 With his enormous ability to stimulate insights, promoting comprehension and conclusions, Master Schindler and his wife Cheryl brilliantly enlightened me not only in the Art of Shooting itself but also in the Art of Living, most likely making a connection between them.
 Teaching the difference between perception and reality, focusing on the fundamental doctrines and working out on a solid foundation, Master Schindler also positively impacted me how important is aequinimatas (mind's tranquility/interior peace), to achieve success in all endeavor.”

-(Imagine how surprised we were to find this on the internet!)
+Imagine how surprised we were to find Marcos's comments on the internet!

 Paragon School of Sporting Master Instructor, Coach and Mental Trainer, U. S.

 NSCA Level III Instructor, U.S.